Systemic Juvenile Idiopathic Arthritis

 In some children, joint inflammation affects the growth centers in bones, causing them to be shorter than normal and possibly uneven from one side to another, so doctors assess limb length and overall growth.
 Doctors may also look for swollen lymph nodes behind the ears, in the neck or around the groin area.

-X-rays are rarely helpful in diagnosing juvenile arthritis, but magnetic resonance imaging and, occasionally, an ultrasound may be used to detect early joint inflammation or to look for complications.
+X-rays are rarely helpful in diagnosing juvenile arthritis, but magnetic resonance imaging (MRI) and, occasionally, an ultrasound may be used to detect early joint inflammation or to look for complications.
 A chest X-ray can reveal lung inflammation, and an ultrasound of the heart can show inflamed tissue in and around the heart.
-These tests may also show an enlarged liver or spleen.
+These tests may also show if a liver or spleen is enlarged.

 Although SJIA can’t be diagnosed with blood tests, certain laboratory findings can help support or disprove the diagnosis.
 It’s common for kids with SJIA to have the following: